GabriGua/DefendYourHouse/README.md

 **How do you play my game?**

-It's pretty simple!
+It's pretty simple!\
-Click W-A-S-D to move around the cursor.
+Click W-A-S-D to move around the cursor.\
-Click L to place a block in the white area, you can also reinforce a block placing one above another.
+Click L to place a block in the white area, you can also reinforce a block placing one above another.\
-Click J to start the events one by one.
+Click J to start the events one by one.\
-Click J once you lost to restart the scene.
+Click J once you lost to restart the scene.\
-Then Click K to restart playing or during the events to restart placing blocks if you haven't placed them all!
+Then Click K to restart playing or during the events to restart placing blocks if you haven't placed them all!\
-Survive!!!
+Place the blocks carefully,\
+Survive!!!\